thomasfredericks/OscBridge/README.md

 # OscBridge
-A bridge between Serial SLIP, OSC UDP and OSC WebSocket
+A bridge between Serial SLIP, OSC UDP and OSC WebSocket made in Electron.

 ## Install and run
 - `npm install`